macromrit/all-projects/README.md

 🏆 4x Hackathon Winner
 🎯 Focus: AI · Full Stack · Social Impact · Dev Tools

-> This repo is a **read-only portfolio** — each project is briefly described with tech stack, links to GitHub repos, and demos where available.
+> This repo is a **read-only portfolio** — each project is briefly described with links to GitHub repos, and demos where available.

 ---